 Welcome to Access Endocrine Diabetes & Thyroid Center

-Please call with inquiries or for an appointment.
+Please call or email anytime with inquiries or for an appointment.

 Welcome to Access Endocrine, Diabetes and Thyroid Clinic, which was established in 1981 to serve the Internal Medicine, Endocrinology, Diabetes, Thyroid and Metabolism health needs of Oklahomans.
-Along with your referring physician, we will do all we can to provide you the very best of care now and in the future.
+We will do all we can to provide you the very best of care now and in the future.
 As you read this website, you will see that it answers a number of questions, including in the 'Patient Center' and 'Services' tabs at the top of this page.
 Please do not hesitate to ask the doctor or any of our office personnel any questions you may have.
 We hope to make your visit both pleasant and beneficial to your health.

+Metabolism is the process your body uses to get or make energy from the food you eat.
 Inherited metabolic disorders are genetic conditions that result in metabolism problems.
 Most people with inherited metabolic disorders have a defective gene that results in an enzyme deficiency.
-There are hundreds of different genetic metabolic disorders, and their symptoms, treatments, and prognoses vary widely.
+There are several different genetic metabolic disorders, and their symptoms, treatments, and prognoses vary widely.
 Such disorders can lead to Obesity, Metabolic Syndrome and Osteoporosis.